Warhawk Success Conference

 SPONSORED BY THE ACADEMIC ADVISING AND EXPLORATION CENTER & THE UW-W STRATEGIC PLAN

-The Academic Advising and Exploration Center and 2023-2028 UW-W Strategic Plan will present the second annual Warhawk Success Conference on Friday, March 1st in the UW-Whitewater University Center.
+The third annual Warhawk Success Conference will take place on Friday, February 14, 2025 in the UW-Whitewater University Center.
 This conference is designed for UW-Whitewater staff and faculty and will focus on strategies to support student success and increase cross-campus relationships and collaborations.

 The conference will feature a keynote speaker, breakout sessions, a lunch and learn, and more!
 Registration is required and space will be limited.